 Download a copy of the relevant Garden’s visitor map (Adelaide , Mount Lofty, Wittunga or Botanic Park) and use this to fill in the map coordinates of your proposed shoot on the form.

-For the safety and enjoyment of all visitors and to protect botanical collections and heritage-listed buildings, drone use by the general public is not permitted in any of the Botanic Gardens (Adelaide, Mount Lofty or Wittunga) or Botanic Park under section 22 of the Botanic Gardens and State Herbarium (BGSH) Regulations.
+For the safety and enjoyment of all visitors and to protect botanical collections, wildlife and heritage-listed buildings, drone use by the general public is not permitted in any of the Botanic Gardens (Adelaide, Mount Lofty or Wittunga) or Botanic Park under section 22 of the Botanic Gardens and State Herbarium (BGSH) Regulations.

 Drones are only occasionally permitted for use by garden staff for inspection of trees, or on the odd occasion by third parties for specific activities.